Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 When using parchment paper, you will sacrifice the crispy crust for a well-balanced pizza.
 The crust will not be soggy or brittle, but it not be as crispy as you would get in a high-temperature oven.
 It would be best not to raise the oven temperature because parchment paper will burn when you increase it above 450°F.

-Here’s how to reheat pizza in oven on parchment paper:
+how to reheat pizza on parchment paper

 How to Reheat Pizza in Oven on a Baking Stone